mindspore-ai/docs/docs/mindformers/docs/source_en/perf_optimize/perf_optimize.md

 * Data loading time: it refers to the time for the model to load the training data, weights, and other data, including reading the data from the hardware storage device into the CPU, preprocessing the data in the CPU, and carrying the CPU data to the NPU.
 For some models that need to be sliced onto several NPUs, the data loading also includes the time to broadcast from one NPU to other NPUs.

-* Model Forward and Backward Time: Specifically refers to the forward and backward of the deep learning model, which contains the forward data computation and the reverse data differential derivation.
+* Model Forward and Backward Time: it refers to the forward and backward of the deep learning model, which contains the forward data computation and the reverse data differential derivation.

-* Optimizer time: usually refers to the model parameter update time.
+* Optimizer time: it refers to the model parameter update time.

-* Model post-processing time: generally refers to the time after the optimizer is updated, including post-processing of data or some necessary synchronization operations, usually depending on model-specific operations.
+* Model post-processing time: it refers to the time after the optimizer is updated, including post-processing of data or some necessary synchronization operations, usually depending on model-specific operations.

 * Communication time: a broad concept, we generally categorize the communication time as the inter-card communication elapsed time for single nodes and the inter-node communication elapsed time for multiple nodes.
-With the parallelization technique included in MindSpore, communication and computation can usually be executed in parallel, at which time part of the communication time is masked, so we generally consider the communication time that is not masked by computation.
+With the parallelization technique in MindSpore, communication and computation can usually be executed in parallel, at which time part of the communication time is masked, so we generally consider the communication time that is not masked by computation.

-* Scheduling time: This refers to the time it takes for the model to go from an instruction of the CPU to invoking a core on the NPU side.
+* Scheduling time: it refers to the time it takes for the model to go from an instruction of the CPU to invoking a core on the NPU side.

 Performance tuning that is, through the optimization of model algorithms, parameters, optimization of parallelism strategy and other means to reduce the time of the above parts, generally focusing on the optimization of the model forward-backward time, communication time.